 IEEE 802.11™ PRE ASSOCIATION DISCOVERY TASK GROUP CREATED

-New study group to explore scope of future amendment to IEEE 802.11 standard that would be intended to further improve user experience of WLAN technology
+New task group to explore scope of future amendment to IEEE 802.11 standard that would be intended to further improve user experience of WLAN technology

 PISCATAWAY, N.J., USA, XX Month 2013 – IEEE, the world's largest professional organization advancing technology for humanity, today announced the creation of an IEEE 802.11™ Pre Association Discovery (PAD) task group.
 The group will explore the scope of a future amendment to the IEEE 802.11 standard that would be intended to improve user experience, by providing information about network devices and services beyond the access point prior to full connection establishment of a device to a wireless local area network (WLAN).